kitodo/kitodo-presentation/Documentation/Developers/3DViewer.rst

 -  Add folder with name ``dlf_3d_viewers`` in your default storage

--  Add a subfolder with name of your 3D viewer e.g. ``3dviewer``
+-  Add a subfolder with name of your custom 3D viewer (see :ref:`Custom Viewer`) e.g. ``3dviewer`` or use one viewer folder of our reference implementation in GitHub Repository `slub/dlf-3d-viewers <https://github.com/slub/dlf-3d-viewers>`_.

 ..
 IMPORTANT::
    When creating folders through the Filelist module in TYPO3, follow the usual process.
 However, when creating folders in the system, ensure that the name is URL-compliant.

--  Add a subfolder with name of your 3D viewer e.g. ``3dviewer``
+.. _Custom Viewer:

-Viewer
+Custom Viewer
 =======

 Viewers can be added and customized depending on the use case.
+A viewer is a folder with the name of the viewer that contains a ``dlf-3d-viewer.yml`` file and at least one HTML file.
 A reference implementation of various 3D viewers for integration into Kitodo.Presentation can be found on GitHub in Repository `slub/dlf-3d-viewers <https://github.com/slub/dlf-3d-viewers>`_.

 dlf-3d-viewer.yml
 -------